 Adelaide is home to many gorgeous stretches of coast.
-And the best part is, you can soak up the beachy atmosphere without spending a dime.
+And the best part is, you can soak up the beach atmosphere without spending any money.
 Take a dip at Glenelg Beach, one of Adelaide’s most popular oceanside spots.
 Along this stylish metropolitan beach lie many trendy shops, cafes and boutiques.
 Glenelg is just an easy tram or bus ride away from Adelaide’s CBD, and the journey usually only takes half an hour.

 Up for some exercise?
 Take the coastal walk from Glenelg to Brighton, a laid-back coastal suburb near Seacliff.
 Brighton is a locally loved paddle-boarding and surfing spot and is generally much less crowded than Glenelg.